Train to Sicily being shunted onto the ferry

 Sleeper train to Sicily on board the ferry

-There are Excelsior sleepers with en suite shower & toilet on the Milan-Catania-Siracuse night train and on one of the Rome-Catania-Siracuse night trains.
-You won't find Excelsior sleepers to or from Palermo, or on most Italian sleeper trains.
-There's just one rebuilt T3S sleeping-car on each train and each car has just 4 Excelsior compartments with shower & toilet plus 6 standard Deluxe compartments with washbasin.
+Branded Excelsior until 2024 but now being rebranded Superior, these sleeper compartments have a compact en suite shower & toilet.
+They run on the Milan-Catania-Siracuse route and in one of the Rome-Catania-Siracuse night trains.
+You won't find Excelsior/Superior sleepers to or from Palermo, or on most Italian sleeper trains.
+There's just one rebuilt T3S sleeping-car on each train and each car has just 4 Superior compartments with shower & toilet plus 6 Relax sleeper compartments with washbasin.
 It's nice to have your own toilet & shower, but don't be too surprised if no water comes out of the shower!
 Apart from the en suite shower & toilet, facilities & catering are the same as the regular sleepers described below.
 See layout of a T3S sleeping-carExcelsior photos courtesy of Philip Dyer-Perry & Niklas Hoth.
 Click the images for larger photos.

 Premium sleeper en suite toilet & shower Excelsior sleeper on the Rome to Sicily train

-Excelsior sleeper on the Milan to Siracuse train, at Milan Centrale.
+Excelsior (now Superior) sleeper on the Milan to Siracuse train at Milan Centrale.

-The regular sleeping-cars are branded Deluxe.
-A corridor runs along one side of the car off which open 12 compartments, each of which can be sold as 3-berth (triple or tripla), 2-berth (double or doppio) or single-berth (single or singolo).
-There are two toilets at one end of the corridor near the attendant's compartment.
+Branded Deluxe until 2024 but now being rebranded Relax, these are the regular sleeping-cars.
+A corridor runs along one side of the car off which open 12 compartments, each of which can be sold as 3-berth (triple or tripla), 2-berth (double or doppia) or single-berth (single or singolo).
+There are two toilets at one end of the corridor near the attendant's compartment, there are no showers.

 Each sleeper compartment has a washbasin and 220V power outlet (Italian 2-pin rectangular type), and locks securely from the inside.
 The beds come fully made up with clean sheets, pillow, duvet.
 For the daytime part of the journey, the beds fold away and a 3-seat sofa folds out to make a private sitting room (the centre seat folds back down to form a table between the two outer seats if there are only two of you).